42fh/transcendence/Docs/backend/websocket_api_docs.md

 // Movement Too Fast
 {
     "type": "error",
-    "message": "Your are are to fast"
+    "message": "Your are are too fast"
 }

 // Invalid Direction